 I discerned right there and then that, in all honesty, Strip Clubs just aren’t for me.
 What’s that noise?
 Oh that’s my best friend (whom I love so so much) weeping somewhere in the distance.
 Unlike me, she had both, found her religion and tapped into her inner black man at that noble establishment ;P. But at this ripe old age I got to be honest with myself, even if it makes me a bit of a buzz-kill and a total disappointment to ALL (by all I mean both) my friends.
 I’ll never say never though, because who knows, if there was a good plate of scallops on the table, I might reconsider.

-P.S> Spell check keeps flagging the word “vagina” in the body of my post as incorrect, hmm is Spell check uncomfortable with my rampant use of synonyms for female genitalia?
+P.S> Spell check keeps flagging the word “vagina” in the body of my post as incorrect, hmm is Spell check uncomfortable with my rampant use of words that represent female genitalia?

 P.P.S>This post was inspired by a very entertaining post at the You People Are Monsters blog, titled A Fond Look Back: Vomit And Strip Clubs.
 Nostalgia set in.
 I tumbled down memory lane and Voila, I blogged!

 I got a new awesome platitude for you.
 I wish it was a platypus, but no such luck.

 “Things always have a way of working out.”

 Title of RELIGIOUS: Apparent Atheist Asks Advice Columnist for Help Convincing Family That Prayer Is ‘Mumbo Jumbo’ — the Response Just Might Bring You to Your Knees.